What is Employment and Labor Relations?

 Do I have to take the GRE or GMAT to apply for the program?

 Ours is a multidisciplinary program, and we encourage all majors to apply.

 How long does it take to complete the program?

 With the proper planning, the ELR course curriculum is designed to allow full-time students the ability to complete the program in one academic year (fall, winter, spring, and summer).
 For those who need to, however, the program can be attended part time for up to five years.

 Is financial aid available?

 Financial aid is available through the Bursar’s office.
 For more information, visit the Office of Financial Aid.
 The ELR Department also offers graduate assistantships.
+To be considered for an assistantship, please fill out and submit this form.
 It should also be noted that IUP tuition is very affordable.

 How do I register for my classes?

 Once you are officially admitted to the Graduate School, you will get registration instructions and a PIN.
 The registration process is completed online through URSA, the university’s online records and systems website.
 Dropping and adding classes is also done through URSA.